Roman Cyprus: Tamassos

-Tamassos (covered in part by modern Politiko) is an extensive and unexcavated site named in the 2nd century B.C.
+Tamassos (covered in part by modern Politiko) is an extensive and unexcavated site named in the 2nd century BC.
 The major topographical features is an outline of the walls to the city, a probable acropolis, and necropolis.
 The evidence for civic status of the city is determined from geographers.
 Under Roman rule cities and villages located in the hinterland with no viable economic assets tended to decay, however the copper mine of Tamassos allowed the city to maintain itself, albeit only modestly as seen in only one valuable funerary inscription was found.
-The mine was Tamassos was the most important aspect of the city, with the copper transported to the port of Soli for trade.
+The mine was the most important aspect of the city, with the copper transported to the port of Soli for trade.

 Episcopal sees

 Ancient episcopal sees of the Roman province of Cyprus listed in the Annuario Pontificio as titular sees: